![]() |

 where \(\ket{i}_{\vec{t}}\) notates the \(i\)-th basis state (in any orthonormal basis) of the qubits in \(\vec{t}\), and \((\hat{\id} \otimes \ket{i}_{\vec{t}})\) notates interleaved identity operators upon the qubits in \(\vec{r}\).

-is distributed, the returned Qureg will also be distributed, which imposes a minimum on the number of qubits contained within; \(\log_2(W)\) where \(W\) is the number of distributed nodes (or "world size").
-This imposes bounds upon numRetainQubits
+qureg must be a density matrix.
+It is however straightforward to prepare a density matrix from a statevector. qureg is distributed, the returned Qureg will also be distributed, which imposes a minimum on the number of qubits contained within; \(\log_2(W)\) where \(W\) is the number of distributed nodes (or "world size").
+This imposes bounds upon numRetainQubits of | [in] | qureg | a density matrix. |

-[in] | retainQubits | a list of qubits to retain in the reduced density matrix (at shifted, contiguous indices). |
+| [in] | retainQubits | a list of qubits to retain in the reduced density matrix (at shifted, contiguous indices). |

-[in] | numRetainQubits | the length of retainQubits . |
+| [in] | numRetainQubits | the length of retainQubits. |

-qubits, initialised to the reduced density matrix of qureg
+numRetainQubits qubits, initialised to the reduced density matrix of qureg. | error |

 |

-seg-fault |
+| seg-fault |

 |